clumsyjedi/euroclojure2013/SLIDES.md

 * Well documented, seems like a strong community

 # Lamina: System Integration #
+* Aleph, built on top of lamina
-* You're on your own
+* Provides adaptors based on Lamina channels
+* A bit lightweight right now
 * I've used clamq, compojure and quartzite

 # Lamina: Business Rules Capture #